nimbly/Remodel/README.md

 }
 ```

-With our ```UserTransformer``` now defined, let's pull a user from the database, transform it, and serialize it.
+With our ```UserTransformer``` now defined, let's pull a user from the database and transform it.
 In order to transform the user data, we must map the data to be transformed to a specific transformer.

 To do this we create a new ```Item``` resource since we are transforming a single item.
 If this were a collection of users, we would use the ```Collection``` resource.